portworx/aws-helm/README.md

 [Portworx](https://portworx.com/) is a software defined persistent storage solution designed and purpose built for applications deployed as containers, via container orchestrators such as Kubernetes, Marathon and Swarm.
 It is a clustered block storage solution and provides a Cloud-Native layer from which containerized stateful applications programmatically consume block, file and object storage services directly through the scheduler.

 ## Limitations
-* The portworx helm chart can only be deployed in the kube-system namespace.
-Hence use "kube-system" in the "Target namespace" during configuration.
 * You can only deploy one portworx helm chart per Kubernetes cluster.

 ## Deploying the AWS Marketplace Portworx Enterprise image